๐ŸชขIntro to Polymer Science

 Yield Strength

-• Critical design parameter because exceeding yield strength means the part won't return to its original shape
+Yield strength marks the elastic limit, the stress at which permanent, plastic deformation begins.
+It's a critical design parameter because exceeding it means the part won't return to its original shape.

 Ultimate Tensile Strength

-Compare: Yield strength vs. ultimate tensile strength—both describe stress limits, but yield marks the end of reversible behavior while ultimate tensile strength marks the maximum load capacity.
+Compare: Yield strength vs. ultimate tensile strength.
+Both describe stress limits, but yield marks the end of reversible behavior while UTS marks the maximum load capacity.
 For brittle polymers, these values nearly coincide; for ductile polymers, they're far apart.
-FRQ tip: if asked about "safe operating stress," think yield strength, not ultimate.
+If a question asks about "safe operating stress," think yield strength, not UTS.

 Ductility and Energy Absorption